The Dallas Morning News College Internship Program

 How must applications be delivered?

-Applications must be submitted by Oct.
-29, 2021, through the application link for each internship.
+Applications must be submitted through the application link for each internship.
 You may apply for more than one.
 All applications must include a cover letter, résumé and three references reachable by phone.
 Additional materials are required to apply for specific positions.

 Who is eligible?